sharjil-k/Prediction_with_Trends/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Pre-Requisites
 To run on a basic dataset the app loads a dataset from Quandl.
-The user will need to create a free account at Quandl(ww.quandl.com
+The user will need to create a free account at Quandl ([www.quandl.com](https://www.quandl.com/)
 ) and provide the API Key.

 For example an environment variable like this:

-QUANDL_API_KEY = '29hyErz2TzC5oZFLCFke'
+QUANDL_API_KEY = '29hyErz2TzC5oZFLCFke' Note: This is not a real key!

 The commands to set this is also described in the "Initial setup" section.